Wedding cake display ideas: 7 tips to choose your wedding table set up

 3. Ditch the classic round cake table

-It’s not just the cake stand that contributes to the wedding cake display, either: you can’t have a wedding table set up without a table (well, actually you can – but we’re jumping ahead of ourselves.
+It’s not just the cake stand that contributes to the wedding cake display, either.
+You can’t have a wedding table set up without a table (well, actually you can – but we’re jumping ahead of ourselves.
 That’s in the next section.)
-Most venues will offer a round table and tablecloth as standard for your cake, but don’t be afraid to think outside of the box when it comes to your wedding cake display.
-You could even gather your friends and family (and wedding cake) and make your cake cutting moment an outdoor event.
+Most venues will offer a round table and tablecloth as standard for your cake.
+Don’t be afraid to think outside of the box when it comes to your wedding cake display.

 Taking your wedding cake outside for your cake cutting moment at Eastwell Manor, Kent